 What Causes Neonatal Acne?

 In contrast, neonatal acne is due mainly to a high rate of sebum excretion.
-Pathogenic mechanisms like these are normal for newborns.
+Pathogenic mechanisms like these are considered normal for newborns.
 It can also be caused by infant or maternal hormones.

 Based on a 2014 study, this condition is no longer considered to be rare.
 It affects 20% of infants younger than six weeks and is more common in boys.
 Having neonatal acne may also indicate the development of severe acne in adolescence.